hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/syzkaller_crash_demo.md

 ```
 Put the module code into kernel build tree and build with kernel.To verify if the module  was loaded,you can run this in your VM:
 `ls /proc/test`
-- You can found the full code under the same dirtory.

 ## Modify config file and run syzkaller
 Because we should aim at fileoperations to touch off heap overflow,add enable: